Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Case Study: Allocating Resources for COVID-19 Outbreak Investigations in Colorado

-Lastly, we discuss the impact of \texttt{TLGRF}'s recommendations on CDPHE's other investigation priorities.
-Table \ref{tab:ranking_table} shows that counties recommended by \texttt{TLGRF} are similar to those investigated by CDPHE in terms of demographic characteristics such as nursing homes, correctional facilities, and total populations.
-Therefore, \texttt{TLGRF}'s recommendations are consistent with CDPHE's investigation prioritization, which focuses resources on outbreaks among at-risk populations \citep[c.f.][]{dphe_2021}.
-A more detailed comparison of the decisions made by CDPHE and \texttt{TLGRF} can be found in Appendix \ref{apd:Case_Study_populous}.
+Next, we discuss the impact of \texttt{TLRF}'s recommendations on CDPHE's other investigation priorities.
+Table \ref{tab:ranking_table} shows that counties recommended by \texttt{TLRF} are similar to those investigated by CDPHE in terms of demographic characteristics such as nursing homes, correctional facilities, and total populations.
+Therefore, \texttt{TLRF}'s recommendations are consistent with CDPHE's investigation prioritization, which focuses resources on outbreaks among at-risk populations \citep[c.f.][]{dphe_2021}.
+A more detailed comparison of the decisions made by CDPHE and \texttt{TLRF} can be found in Appendix \ref{apd:Case_Study_populous}.

+Finally, we estimate the basic reproduction number, $R_0$, for our Colorado case study by incorporating the $r_{t,c}$ estimates from \texttt{TLRF} into a compartmental model.
+The results presented in Table $\ref{tab:R0_estimates}$ demonstrate that our TLRF method effectively identifies counties with higher transmission potential, showing a mean $R_0$ of 2.37 in TLRF-investigated counties compared to the state-wide average of 1.14.
+This significant difference validates our method's effectiveness in early outbreak detection, as it successfully identifies counties with more intensive disease transmission patterns than those identified through traditional surveillance methods (CDPHE: $R_0 = 1.45$).

+In summary, we have shown that \texttt{TLRF} serves not only as a robust growth rate estimator and incident case forecaster but also as a practical tool to assist decision-makers in evaluating and containing the disease spread.
+Additional analyses of this case study are provided in the Appendix.
+In Appendix \ref{apd:Case_Study_threshold}, we show how \texttt{TLRF} can be utilized to configure an absolute threshold policy for outbreak detections.
+In Appendix \ref{apd:coronaSEIR_R0}, we further demonstrate how the improved $r_{t,c}$ estimates obtained from \texttt{TLRF} can be utilized to enhance the predictions of compartmental models.